*Disclaimer – This is NOT a paid or sponsored post, this honest Ericeira hostel review is based on my own experiences in this hostel*

 I know there are plans in the future for hostel activities, to have meals all together both in the hostel and going out for meals, or going out for drinks together.
 Again none of this will be forced on you but little things like this give backpackers, especially long-term backpackers some home comforts.

-My overview of Surfers Den Hostel.
+My Surfers Den hostel review overview

 As you can tell, from how highly I’ve spoken of this hostel, I had an incredible time in Surfers Den Hostel.
 From the minute I stepped through the gates and met Enrico to the moment I had to force myself to leave, it was very special.

-All I can really say is, if you are looking to head to Ericeira, pop into the Surfers Dend hostel, check it out for yourself, let it capture you and decide for yourself if you ever want to leave.
+That atmosphere created inside the hostel, I’m sure will not be replicated many more times, not that uniqueness anyway.
+So if you like a backpacker hostel with a special feel to it then all I can really say is, if you are looking to head to Ericeira, pop into the Surfers Dend hostel, check it out for yourself, let it capture you and decide for yourself if you ever want to leave.

 Granted, I’m sure it won’t be everybody’s cup of tea, some of you will just want a place to sleep in and leave the next day but for the majority of you I’m sure you will have a similar experience to mine.